 The Samsung Galaxy Z Flip3 5G is very much the anti-thesis of its other latest Galaxy foldable cousin Z Fold3.
 While the Fold3 opens to increase display size, the Flip3 closes to reduce its overall size.

-In short, the Flip3 is a like a cosmetic compact that opens up to let you use the screen and closes for a compact sizing to easily put into your pocket or bag.
+In short, the Flip3 is like a cosmetic compact that opens up to let you use the screen and closes for a compact sizing to easily put into your pocket or bag.

 PRICE: From S$1,398, available in Lazada and Shopee